 We are a Green Gold Enviroschool!
-In Term 3, a group of eight students and two wonderful parents spent the whole day sharing our journey with our guests from Enviroschools.
-At the end of the day we proceeded into the decision making part of the session and we could honestly say we are a Green Gold school.
 We take this accolade very seriously and continue to look into ways to demonstrate we care for our people, programmes, practices and places.

-Here they are with the certificate they were presented at the Enviroschools awards.
+Here we are with the certificate we were presented at the Enviroschools awards.

 At Mission Heights Primary we pride ourselves on our environment!
 Being a digital school means we’re big on conserving paper.
 Our school has many environmentally friendly features that include recycling procedures and rain water tanks.
 Our lights and taps turn off automatically.
 Solar panels and our special window glass ensure optimum energy efficiency.
 We recently switched from paper towels to hand driers as well.
 We have a well established orchard now and our students enjoy feeding and tending to it.
 We do our bit for the dwindling Monarch population by having a healthy and well looked after Butterfly Garden.

-This is the Enviro Council 2017, they make the decisions regarding what we do this year for our environment and they head the recycling programme
+This is the Enviro Council 2018, they make the decisions regarding what we do this year for our environment and they head the recycling programme.
+They’ve already shared their Sunsmart message with us at assembly.

 We collected so many objects that could hurt our marine life.